 This dataset is based on survey responses from Task 2.
 Survey participants identified roads that are prone to flooding by drawing lines on the interactive map.
 A total of 49 locations were added by survey participants.
 Although this factor primarily addresses water over roadways, it also represents potential urban flooding scenarios.
 Each line entered was given one point.
-If the line was drawn across multiple HUC-12s, then both HUCs receive a point.
-The points breakdown for this metric is shown in Table 4.2.
+If the line was drawn across multiple HUC-12s, then both HUCs received a point.
+The point breakdown for this metric is shown in Table 4.2.

-Current Floodplain Management and Land Use Policies and Infrastructure Communities Not Participating in the National Flood Insurance Program
+Current Floodplain Management and Land Use Policies and Infrastructure

+Communities Not Participating in the National Flood Insurance Program

 Participation in the NFIP was considered as a proxy for having adequate floodplain management regulations in each community.
 The NFIP participation status for each community is presented in Chapter 3.
 Non-participating communities are not eligible for flood insurance under the NFIP.
-Furthermore, if a presidentially declared disaster occurs because of flooding, no federal financial assistance can be provided to non-participating communities for repairing or reconstructing insurable buildings in Special Flood Hazard Areas (SFHAs).
+Furthermore, if a presidentially-declared disaster occurs because of flooding, no federal financial assistance can be provided to non-participating communities for repairing or reconstructing insurable buildings in Special Flood Hazard Areas (SFHAs).
 Therefore, this analysis considered non-NFIP communities as being more vulnerable to flooding risks.
 If most of the HUC-12 (greater than 50 percent) intersected a non-NFIP community, it was assigned five points.
 Otherwise, no points were allocated.
 Non-NFIP communities are mostly clustered in the mid-basin area, with others dispersed throughout the region.
-The points breakdown for this metric is shown in Table 4.3.
+The point breakdown for this metric is shown in Table 4.3.

-Table 4.3: Task 4A Scoring Range: Current Floodplain Management and Land Use Policies andInfrastructure
+Table 4.3: Task 4A Scoring Range: Current Floodplain Management and Land Use Policies and Infrastructure

-Score (points) 0 1 2 3 4 5 Community NFIP \bigvee \bigvee \bigvee \searrow Non-NFIP Participant \land \frown \land \land Participant
+Score (points) 0 1 2 3 4 5

+Community NFIP Non-NFIP

+Community Participant Participant